 Clay is a material with enormous potential that has been used centuries to make everyday objects, from pottery, tableware, tiles and bricks.
-When clay is fired in a hot air kiln, the material transforms in its definite shape.
+When clay is fired in a hot air kiln, the material transforms in its definite shape and becomes ceramics.
 Ceramics comes in three types: porcelain, stoneware and crockery; depending on the purity of the clay and the temperature at which it was fired.
 There are many different techniques to design ceramics.
 You can mold the clay with casting clay or use a turning table.
 The clay objects can then be decorated and glazed after being fired.

-Ellen studied at the school of arts in Kampen and the Ceramics Academy in Gouda.
-Since 1991 she has been working as an independent ceramist.She has been a teacher in ceramics since 2010 and worked at different organizations like the Ceramics Academy in Gouda, VAK Delft and X.
+Ellen studied at the school of Arts in Kampen and the Dutch Ceramics Academy in Gouda.
+Since 1991 she has been working as an independent ceramist.She sells her ceramic objects all over Europe and in China.
+She has been a teacher in ceramics since 1992 and worked at different organisations like the Dutch Ceramics Academy in Gouda, VAKDelft and X.

-|On Friday from 17:30 until 23:00 and on Saturday from 12:00 until 18:00|
+|On Friday from 18:00 until 23:00 and on Saturday from 12:00 until 18:00|